abhishek25cse/mantra/README.md

 # mantra
-Central Repo for all code base
+Central Repo for all code base.
+This has detail for the various implementation of Spring

 * swagger implementation
  	* dependency to be added